How do braces work?

 How tooth movement occurs

-The teeth travel through bone in response to light continuous pressure.
-This is a biological process which takes time and it cannot be hurried.
+The teeth travel through bone in response to continuous light pressure.
+This is a biological process which takes time and cannot be hurried.
 Everyone has a different biological response time, and treatment times may vary in different individuals.
-It is also dependent upon which particular teeth straightening system is applicable.